Telethon: France

+Between 1987 and 2024, the total amount collected is estimated to be almost 3 billion euros (see the details).

 Ireland

 In Ireland, the RTÉ People in Need Telethon was held roughly every two years in May, from 1989 to 2007, although there was no Telethon in 2003 due to Special Olympics and the sponsorship/volunteering needed, and it was moved to October 26 in 2007.
 During the 2004 telethon, over 4,000 fundraising events were organised by people nationwide, and proceeds were subsequently distributed to almost 760 projects in the 26 counties.

 Since its inception, over €35 million has been raised by the People in Need through the RTÉ People in Need Telethon, supporting a wide variety of charitable organizations nationwide.
 Eight telethons have been held to date and over €35 million has been distributed in grants, ranging from €150 to €50,000, to thousands of organisations throughout Ireland.
 Grant applications are assessed by advisory committees in each region before final approval by the Board of Directors of the Trust.
 Money raised in each county stays in each county.